salrashid123/gcpcompat-oidc/README.md

 >> `salrashid123/oauth2/google` is also not supported by Google

-If you are interested in exchaning AWS credentials for GCP, see
+If you are interested in exchanging AWS credentials for GCP, see

 - [Exchange AWS Credentials for GCP Credentials using GCP STS Service](https://github.com/salrashid123/gcpcompat-aws)